Duke-GCB/calrissian/examples/README.md

 [CalrissianJob-revsort.yaml](CalrissianJob-revsort.yaml) runs a workflow using Calrissian in a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
 The workflow, [revsort-array.cwl](../input-data/revsort-array.cwl)), is simple, but easily parallelizable.
 It reverses the contents of 5 text files, sorts each of them individually, and places the results in the `calrissian-output-data` volume.
 It also produces a report of resource usage.

 The below commands will create the job and follow its logs once it starts.
-Use `Ctrl+C` to exit after the job completes.

 #### Kubernetes